-The school's response will be:
+The School's response will be:

-- o Proportionate
+- Proportionate;

-- o Considered
+- Considered;

-- o Supportive
+- Supportive;

-- o Decided on a case-by-case basis
+- Decided on a case-by-case basis.

-The school has procedures in place to respond to any allegations or concerns regarding a child's safety or wellbeing.
+The School has procedures in place to respond to any allegations or concerns regarding a child's safety or wellbeing.
 These include clear processes for:

-- o Responding to a report
+- Responding to a report.

-- o Carrying out risk assessments, where appropriate, to help determine whether to:
+- Carrying out risk assessments, where appropriate, to help determine whether to:

-- Manage the incident internally
+- Manage the incident internally;

-- Refer to early help
+- Refer to early help;

-- Refer to children's social care
+- Refer to children's social care;

-- Report to the police
+- Report to the police.

-Please refer to our safeguarding and child protection policy for more information.
+Please refer to our Safeguarding & Child Protection policy for more information.